Corporate Personhood Examined

 Why I support Move to Amend

-Recently the Supreme Court heard Koch-bankrolled challenges in two cases challenging a federal rule that requires commercial fishing vessels to pay for the professional observers who monitor their catches to ensure they comply with National Marine Fisheries Service regulations.
-The plaintiffs seem ready to prod the Court to overrule the “Chevron deference” doctrine, established in the 1984 case Chevron v.
-Natural Resources Defense Council, which for the past 40 years has deferred to experts in the federal regulatory agencies, not the courts, to interpret and implement regulations for all manner of protections in the public interest: gun control, environmental safeguards, labor standards, health and safety requirements, etc.
+On June 28th, 2024, the Supreme Court decided in favor of Koch-bankrolled challenges in two cases objecting to a federal rule that required commercial fishing vessels to pay for the professional observers who monitor their catches to ensure they comply with National Marine Fisheries Service regulations ( https://www.supremecourt.gov/opinions/23pdf/22-451_7m58.pdf ).
+The plaintiffs successfully prodded the Court to overrule the “Chevron deference” doctrine, established in the 1984 case Chevron v.
+Natural Resources Defense Council, which for the past 40 years had deferred to experts in the federal regulatory agencies, not the courts, to interpret and implement regulations for all manner of protections in the public interest: gun control, environmental safeguards, labor standards, health and safety requirements, etc.

 Admati, Anat.
 “Corporations and Democracy: The Challenge, the Opportunities, and Essential First Steps.”
 Blog (Stanford GSB - Corporations and Society Initiative, Joint Conference on Corporations and Democracy).
 March 17, 2021.
 Corporations and Democracy: The Challenge, the Opportunities, and Essential First Steps | Stanford GSB Corporations and Society Initiative